 Wes's Genetic Lineup: D/d, TaM/TaM, PK Deficiency N/K, PRAb N/N which means he carries for dilute, is homozygous spotted, carries one copy of PK Deficiency but is not affected himself, and does not carry for PRAb.

 Wes most recently tested negative for HCM in 2018 at six years old.

 A twelfth generation SBT Bengal down from Baghara Khan of Kent, Rebel made the trip from Scotland to California to bring over some genetics Jon didn't want to lose.
-Rebel's elongated, strongly pigmented rosettes are entwined with horizontal ribbons gives his coat a unique, wild look.
+Rebel's elongated, strongly pigmented rosettes are entwined with horizontal ribbons giving his coat a unique, wild look.
 He also brings in well set, wide based ears - a very rare characteristic of Bengal ears.
-His thick, powerful tail with excellent carriage polish off his look.
+His thick, powerful tail with excellent carriage polishes off his look.

 Rebel's Genetic Lineup: C/cs, N/M4, PK Deficiency N/N, PRAb N/N which means Rebel carries for seal lynx and long hair.
 He is homozygous spotted, and he does not carry for PK Deficiency or PRAb.
 Rebel most recently tested HCM negative in 2019 at nearly four years old.